Welcome to the last blog post in this series about problem-solving, which will summarise the series and also state all implications of it.

 - We need responsibility for our system, our organisation, otherwise the non-working or working parts will be egoistic in one way or another.
 Since our organisation is complex, it is frankly less strange having system responsibility compared to a product that is only complicated.

 All these implications together with this earlier series about implications on the possible way of working, will be thoroughly elaborated on in a later series.
 This in order to see if there is a possibility to find a few organisational ways of working for different domains and different context within the domains, or if it only will be a preferred high level one, no matter domain or context.

 And here is a last statement summarising why asking why to our organisational problems is so important, all to avoid sub-optimisation of the organisation’s complex whole:

 For an organisation having efficiency, effectiveness, quality and health problems, the answer is not local systematic improvements.
-Instead due to its complexity, systemic problem-solving, dissolution of its problems, is the only way forward, which of course should be systematically done.
+Instead, due to its complexity, systemic problem-solving, dissolution of its problems to get rid of them one time and for all, is the only way forward, which of course should be systematically done.

 This was all for this series of blog posts, and I really hope that I changed your patterns of thought, so you can make the organisation you work for even more awesome.

 C u soon again.

 Next “chapter” according to the reading proposal tree is the blog post about the beauty of negating our principles to become root causes.
 For a deepening example about extreme complexity in software development with real time hardware input, please see this series.